erikrose/peep/README.rst

     Not proceeding to installation.
 2. Vet the packages coming off PyPI in whatever way you typically do.
-3. Add the recommended hash lines to your ``requirements.txt``, each one directly above the requirement it applies to.
-The hashes are URL-safe base64 encodings of the SHA-256 of the original compressed tarball from PyPI, with trailing equal signs stripped off.
+3. Add the recommended hash lines to your requirements.txt, each one directly above the requirement it applies to.
+(The hashes are of the original, compressed tarballs from PyPI.)
 4. In the future, always use ``peep install`` to install your project.
 You are now cryptographically safe!

-The Fearsome Message
+The Fearsome Warning
 ====================

 If, during installation, a hash doesn't match, ``peep`` will say something like